kserderc/d2kg/README.md

 • Expense: the most common entity used to represent financial transactions4; it is used by the following decision types following the notation of the Di@vgeia Ontology: Award, Contract, DeclarationSummary, DonationGrant, ExpenditureApproval, OwnershipTransferOfAssets, WorkAssignmentSupplyServicesStudies, PaymentFinalisation, GeneralSpecialSecretaryMonocraticBody.

-All the above involve a nancial aspect (relevant to monetary transaction) which implies the need for a separate class to encode accompanying data such as the involved parties, amount etc.
+All the above involve a financial aspect (relevant to monetary transaction) which implies the need for a separate class to encode accompanying data such as the involved parties, amount etc.

 ### ePO ontology